verbb/formie/docs/forms/stencils.md

 ## Creating and using stencils

-You can create and manage stencils in `Formie → Settings → Stencils`.
+Create and manage stencils under **Formie → Stencils** (requires the **Access stencils** permission).
 Building a stencil works much like building a normal form, so you can define the layout, notifications, and form settings you want to reuse.

+Choose **New stencil** to create one you can edit in the control panel.
 Once a stencil exists, it becomes an option when creating a new form.
 Choosing a stencil gives you a quick starting point, and from there the form becomes its own form that can be changed independently.

+Saving a form as a stencil from the form builder creates a new stencil you can edit later.

 ## Shared starting points

 Stencils are best treated as starting templates, not shared live forms.
 Changes made to a stencil affect future forms created from it, not forms that already exist.

+## Project stencils (developers)

-Stencils are also stored in project config, which makes them useful for keeping standard starting points available across environments and across a team.
+Some stencils are created as **project stencils** and stored in project config (`formie.stencils`).
+They are useful for starter kits and defaults that should be versioned with the site and shared across a team.

+Handles must be unique across both regular and project stencils.

+On sites where admin changes are disabled, project stencils are **view-only** in the control panel.
+You can still open them and use **Save a copy** to create an editable stencil of your own.

+- **New stencil** — available to everyone with stencil access.
+- **New project stencil** — only when admin changes are enabled (typically local or staging).